-Healthcare in Puerto Rico is of a high standard, but conditions vary throughout the island.
-The standard of healthcare is similar to what one would expect in the US, but some areas are better equipped than others.
-While medical professionals in Puerto Rico are highly knowledgeable, there is a pronounced shortage of doctors as public healthcare is underfunded.
-Many move over to the US, enticed by the prospect of better pay.
+Healthcare in Puerto Rico is of a standard similar to what you would expect in the US, but some areas are better equipped than others.
+While medical professionals in Puerto Rico are highly knowledgeable, underfunding leads to a pronounced shortage of doctors.
+Many move over to the US, motivated by the prospect of better pay.

-The island is home to dozens of hospitals, not to mention clinics and pharmacies.
-There are also several hospitals and other healthcare facilities in San Juan that have medical staff on-site around the clock.
+The island is home to dozens of hospitals in addition to clinics and pharmacies, some of which are open around the clock.

 Public healthcare in Puerto Rico

-Public healthcare in Puerto Rico is managed under a government-run programme.
-This programme provides medical and healthcare services through contracted private health insurance companies.
+Public healthcare in Puerto Rico is managed by a government-run programme that provides medical and healthcare services through contracted private health insurance companies.

-The quality of public healthcare is generally good, but due to the shortage of doctors, expats should expect long waiting times even if they've scheduled an appointment in advance.
+The quality of public healthcare is generally good, but due to the shortage of doctors, you can expect long waiting times even if you’ve scheduled an appointment in advance.
 Most expats opt for private healthcare instead.

 Private healthcare and health insurance in Puerto Rico

-Expats can expect private healthcare in Puerto Rico to be of a high standard, with shorter waiting times.
-Insurance is recommended.
-Medical insurance is affordable, especially if an expat has their insurance through their employer.
-Insurers in Puerto Rico are also typically more open to covering procedures and services that may not have been covered in an expat's home country, like pre-existing conditions.
+Insurers in Puerto Rico are typically more open to covering pre-existing conditions, procedures, and services that may not have been covered in an expat's home country.
 Small co-payments are standard in most health insurance policies.

-Routine vaccinations, such as those for measles, polio, tetanus and others, should be kept up to date, but there are no specific vaccinations required to enter Puerto Rico.
+Routine vaccinations, such as those for measles, polio, and tetanus, should be kept up to date, but there are no specific vaccinations required to enter Puerto Rico.

 Emergencies in Puerto Rico

 In a medical emergency, call 911.
 Many operators will speak Spanish when answering a call, but a transfer to an English speaker is usually possible.
-Ambulances are run by private companies and require payment upfront.
-Health insurance may cover this, but it's always best to confirm this ahead of time in case there is an emergency in future.
+Health insurance may cover ambulance rides, but it's always best to confirm this with your provider in case there is an emergency in future.

 Further reading